shatteredmoon/squirrel_imgui_debugger/README.md

 ## Release Notes
 ### v0.2
+* Stores the context in a thread_local pointer so that the debugger context doesn't conflict with other ImGui contexts.
 * Adds a new VMs tab to the Callstack/Breakpoints window for attaching and detaching registered VMs with the press of a button.
 * Adds a Show Hex checkbox for showing integers as hex.
 * Adds RequestVariableUpdates() for forcing updates on all variables - used by the Show Hex check box.